swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 There are a few items of regex grammar that use the single quote character as a metacharacter.
 These include named group definitions and references such as `(?'name')`, `(?('name'))`, `\g'name'`, `\k'name'`, as well as callout syntax `(?C'arg')`.
 The use of a single quote conflicts with the `re'...'` delimiter as it will be considered the end of the literal.
 Fortunately, alternative syntax exists for all of these constructs, e.g `(?<name>)`, `\k<name>`, and `(?C"arg")`.

-As such, the single quote variants of the syntax will be considered invalid in a `re'...'` literal, and users must use the alternative syntax.
+As such, the single quote variants of the syntax will be considered invalid in a `re'...'` literal, and users must use the alternative syntax instead.
 If a raw variant of the syntax `re#'...'#` of the syntax is later added, that may also be used.
 In order to improve diagnostic behavior, the compiler will attempt to scan ahead when encountering the ending sequences `(?`, `(?(`, `\g`, `\k` and `(?C`.
 This will enable a more accurate error to be emitted that suggests the alternative syntax.

 ## Future Directions